Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/901131255318458399/unknown.png)
   \
   Get a low height cornerboost in the previous room and buffer the dash for the wavedash out of transition.
 Jump late on the wavedash so you get a lot of coyote.
-Buffer all 3 dashes(right,upright demo, downright) when you reach the corner.
+Buffer all 3 dashes(right, upright demo, downright) when you reach the corner.
   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/901131378077352026/unknown.png)
   \